mingeechoi/p8105_hw5_mlc2287/hw5.md

     ##   <chr>           <dbl>    <dbl>    <dbl>
     ## 1 Baltimore,MD    0.646    0.628    0.663

-\###Prop.test for each cities prop.test for each cities in dataset and extract both the proportion of unsolved homicides and the confidence interval for each
+\###Prop.test for each cities

+Prop.test for each cities in dataset and extract both the proportion of unsolved homicides and the confidence interval for each

 ``` r
 prop_test=